-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-Before you write-off the Apex Bionic, ask yourself if supreme versatility is valuable to you.
-As a softshell that performs from coffee shop to ski slope, the Apex Bionic is plenty mobile for the uses of most non-climbers.
-The Apex has a somewhat boxier fit that's much looser than that of some of the more technical jackets like the Arcteryx Psiphon FL.
-Overall, the Apex fits true-to-size.
+Before you write-off the Bionic 2, ask yourself if supreme versatility is valuable to you.
+As a softshell that performs from coffee shop to ski slope, the Bionic is plenty mobile for the uses of most non-climbers.
+It has a somewhat boxier fit that's much looser than that of some of the more technical jackets and, overall, fits true-to-size.

 The North Face Apex Bionic 2 has been a top-selling softshell jacket for years and embodies the thick, comfortable, and durable design that many expect when searching for such a jacket.
-It wasn't our favorite for rigorous mountain uses, but it works great close to town and at the ski resort.
+It isn't our favorite for rigorous mountain uses, but it works great close to town and at the ski resort.
 It blocks wind and is a stylish piece for your wardrobe.

 — Ryan Huetter